-23. Cleaning products, pesticides, all medicine and liquor are kept out of the reach of children.
+16. Cleaning products, pesticides, all medicine and liquor are kept out of the reach of children.
 Discussed with parent?
-Yes No N/A 24.
-The above products (#23) are not kept in food containers or soft drink bottles.
-Discussed with parent?
-Yes No N/A 25.
+Yes No N/A 17.
 Paint is not chipping or peeling off the walls or woodwork of the home.
 Discussed with parent?
-Yes No N/A 26.
-Rodent poison and traps are kept out of the reach infants and younger children.
-Discussed with parent?
-Yes No N/A 27.
-Toddlers and younger children do not have access to rotten food/trash.
-Discussed with parent?
 Yes No N/A

 Poisoning in childhood is frequently due to household cleaning products, medicines, vitamin supplements, plants and cosmetics.
 If someone in the home is involved in a methadone treatment program, the worker must ensure that the methadone is kept in a safe place, preferably in a locked box or a cabinet, out of the reach of children and clearly marked to prevent anyone from taking it accidentally.
 Workers must remind clients that methadone is a very strong drug.
 A small amount can kill a child or an adult who does not have a tolerance to it.
 If anyone should accidentally drink the methadone, 911 must be called immediately.
 Workers shall verify the safe and proper storage of methadone and other substances, such as prescription and over the counter drugs, vitamins and dietary supplements, which may be fatal if taken in excess, during every regularly scheduled visit.
-The worker shall give a copy of the CFS 1050-66-3, the Practice Methadone Safety brochure (or 1050-66-3/S) to the client and document verification of the proper storage of methadone and the above substances in a case note.
+The worker shall give a copy of the CFS 1050-66-3/S) to the client and document verification of the proper storage of methadone and the above substances in a case note.

 Toddlers and preschoolers may be attracted to medicines and vitamins because they resemble candy; cleaning products may look like sweet beverages; and cosmetics may smell like fruit or candy.
 Because young children explore the world by putting things in their mouths, poisoning is a serious risk.
-If you suspect your child has ingested a dangerous substance NEVER INDUCE VOMITING, which can do more harm than good.
+If you suspect your child has ingested a dangerous substance NEVER INDUCE VOMITTING, which can do more harm than good.
 Immediately call the National Poison Control Center Hotline at 1-800-222-1222.
 The most common way that a child comes into contact with lead is through peeling or chipping paint.
 If you suspect that the paint in your home contains lead, contact the Illinois Department of Public Health's Childhood Lead Poisoning Prevention Program at 1-800-545-2200.
-These standards correspond to numbers 27-32 on the CFS 2026/2026-S.
+These standards correspond to numbers 27, 28 and 29 on the CFS 2026/2026-S.

-VIOLENCE

-Never Shake A Baby!
-Literature Given: Yes No Violence Prevention Literature Given: Yes No

-28. The parent/caregiver knows how to calm a crying infant.
+VIOLENCE Never Shake A Baby!
+Violence Prevention Literature Given: Literature Given: Yes Yes No No 18.
+The parent/caregive er knows how to calm a crying in nfant.
 Discussed with parent?
-Yes No N/A 29.
-The parent/caregiver knows never to shake a baby.
+Yes No N/A 19.
+The parent/caregive er knows never to shake e a baby.
 Discussed with parent?
 Yes No N/A

 The number one reason given by a perpetrator for killing an infant is that the infant would not stop crying.
 Other reasons perpetrators have given for injuring a child is that the child wet or soiled him or herself or the child was perceived as misbehaving.
 Instruct the family that they should NEVER, NEVER SHAKE A BABY, and that they should remind their children's caretakers that they should never shake a baby.
-This standard corresponds to number 33 on the CFS 2026/2026-S.
+These standards correspond to number 33 on the CFS 2026/2026-S.